DesperatePeter/starsector-advanced-weapon-control/README.md

 - If the custom AI is **disabled**, the weapon will use the baseAI to acquire a target.
 If the target doesn't match the mode, the weapon won't fire. (base AI)
 - (default) If the custom AI is **enabled**, the weapon will first try the base AI.
-If the target doesn't match, the custom AI will take over. (custom AI)
+If the target doesn't match the selected mode, the custom AI will take over. (custom AI)
 - If you **force and enable** the custom AI, the weapon will immediately try to acquire a target via custom AI. (override AI)

 You should **disable** the custom AI, if: